ffloof/GnomethuluChessEngine/README.md

 #### Improve time manager
  - Make engine auto play a move if its clearly the best move by a wide margin by n nodes
  - Factor in other players time into time to move
- - Play with reaching a node target
- - Make engine not choose moves only considered last minute (minimum % of recent nodes?)
+ - Make engine not choose moves only considered last minute (minimum % of nodes?)

 #### Engine options
  - Add options for amount of threads to use